yb66/Campo/README.markdown

 As always, keep in mind this is an open source project (licence below) and you can contribute!
 If you find a problem or would like a feature changed or added, let me know, or even better, fork the project and send me a pull request.

+## Double note! ##

+I use Campo myself, and I'm trying to improve it.
+As I don't want to push new stuff out before I've had a chance to give it a whirl and see if it makes sense and works (through experience, specs aren't everything) I'll have several versions of this up here, some unreleased.
+I tend to append a 'b' to the end of an unreleased version.
+Please make sure you're reading the documentation for the version you're using!

 ## Why write this? ##